Brooklyn-Style/Magic_Roll/README.md

 - `Backspace` after repeats or if more than 400ms has passed since the last keypress.
 This gets backspace off the pinky and brings up the index's usage.

 #### <ins>*Right Half:*
-The right half was arranged around the `TSRN` home keys, as these are the most [frequently](https://norvig.com/mayzner.html#:~:text=electrocardiographic%0Ainstitutionalization%09%09%20uncharacteristically-,Letter%20Counts,-Enough%20of%20words "Norvig Letter Frequency Chart") used consonants.

-- `T` is the most used so it goes on the index.
-- `S` and `R` go on the middle and ring to make `ST` and `RS` inrolls.
-- `N` pairs with every letter so putting it on the pinky makes every letter that follows an inroll.
+Just like the vowel side, the consonants have been setup for inrolls as well. `N` is the second most unidirectional letter after `H` so it's been placed on the pinky.

 The `BGK` inner index column was set up like this put `NG` on the home row and `BL` on the same row.
 It also achieves the lowest "word effort" stat on the Cyanophage analyzer compared to the other possible arrangements.